Oleg Kalugin: Exile to the United States

-Criticism of Putin
+Criticism of Vladimir Putin

 With the return to power of elements of the KGB, most notably Vladimir Putin, Kalugin was again accused of treason.
 In 2002, he was put on trial in absentia in Moscow and found guilty of spying for the West.
 He was sentenced to fifteen years in jail, in a verdict he described as "Soviet justice, which is really triumphant today".
 The US and Russia have no extradition treaty, though it is unlikely the U.S. would extradite Kalugin for such charges anyway.

 As of 2019, Kalugin was a professor for the Centre for Counterintelligence and Security Studies (CI CENTRE).
 He is a member of the advisory board for the International Spy Museum.
-He remains a critic of Putin, a former subordinate, whom he called a "war criminal" over his conduct of the Second Chechen War, and claimed that he would absolutely face an international tribunal some day and would be severely penalized for his crimes against the people of the North Caucasus, just like former Yugoslav President Slobodan Milosevic.
+He remains a critic of Putin, a former subordinate, whom he called a "war criminal" over his conduct of the Second Chechen War, and claimed that he would absolutely face an international tribunal some day and would be severely penalized for his crimes against the people of the North Caucasus, just like former Yugoslav President Slobodan Milošević.

+Comments on Donald Trump

+In 2018 Kalugin alleged that Donald Trump could be a KGB-FSB asset since his 1987 visit to Moscow.
+The operation to lure Trump had begun with an overture in March 1986 by Soviet Ambassador to the United Nations Yuri Dubinin.
+In The Art of the Deal, Trump brags about how they talked about his proposal to build a hotel in Moscow across from the Kremlin, "in partnership with the Soviet government."
+Vitaly Churkin was instrumental in setting up the deal with Intourist.
+Viktor Suvorov alleges that the Soviet authorities often used Intourist prostitutes as bait to develop kompromat, particularly of a sexual nature.
+The New York Times reported that while Trump was in Moscow in July 1987 he met Mikhail Gorbachev.
+Kalugin says: “I would not be surprised if the Russians have, and Trump knows about them, files on him during his trip to Russia and his involvement with meeting young ladies that were controlled [by Soviet intelligence].”